Grace Tanda: CLB SHB Da Nang

-In March 2020, he signed for another V.league1 team and this time for the former V.league 1 champions CLB SHB Da Nang.
+In March 2020, he signed for another V.league1 team, CLB SHB Da Nang.

-Grace Tanda has shown a better integration with SHB in Danang.
-Currently, the Swedish striker has 4 goals and 3 assist in 9 games, with Phan Van Long becoming the two best scorer.
-Perhaps also because of this, Tanda has caught the eye of some teams in both Asia and Europe.

 International career

 In summer 2015 made his debut for DR Congo U20 U23 against France U-20 in a friendly match in Centre Technique de la Ligue du Midi-Pyrénées de Castelmourou. a France team in full preparation for the Euro.
 Congo lost by 2–0.
 Tanda started the match.